-The number paired after DDR refers to the number of megatransfers (MT) per second.
-(For example, DDR3-1600 RAM operates at 1600 MT/s).
+The number paired after DDR refers to the number of megatransfers per second (MT/s).
+For example, DDR3-1600 RAM operates at 1,600MT/s.
+The DDR5-6400 RAM mentioned above will operate at 6,400MT/s—much faster!
 The number paired after PC refers to the theoretical bandwidth in megabytes per second.
-(For example, PC3-12800 operates at 12800 MB/s).
+For example, PC3-12800 operates at 12,800MB/s.

-It’s possible to overclock RAM, just like you can overclock a CPU or graphics card, to increase the RAM’s bandwidth.
-Manufacturers sometimes sell RAM that’s already overclocked, but you can overclock it yourself.
-Just make sure that your motherboard supports the higher clock speed!
+It is possible to overclock RAM, just like you can overclock a CPU or graphics card.
+Overclocking increases the RAM’s bandwidth.
+Manufacturers sometimes sell pre-overclocked RAM, but you can overclock it yourself.
+Just make sure your motherboard supports the higher RAM clock speed!

 Timing and Latency

-You’ll sometimes see RAM modules with a series of numbers like 9-10-9-27, which are referred to as timings.
-This is a measurement of the performance of the RAM in nanoseconds.
-The lower the numbers, the quicker the RAM can react to requests.
+You will sometimes see RAM modules with a series of numbers, like 9-10-9-27.
+These numbers are referred to as timings.
+A RAM timing is a measurement of the performance of the RAM module in nanoseconds.
+The lower the numbers, the quicker the RAM reacts to requests.

-The first number (9, in the example) is the CAS latency, or the number of clock cycles it takes for data requested by the memory controller to become available to a data pin.
+The first number (9, in the example) is the CAS latency.
+The CAS latency refers to the number of clock cycles it takes for data requested by the memory controller to become available to a data pin.

-You’ll notice that DDR3 RAM generally has higher timing numbers than DDR2, and DDR4 RAM generally has higher timing numbers than DDR3 — yet DDR4 is faster than DDR3 which is faster than DDR2.
+You might notice that DDR3 RAM generally has higher timing numbers than DDR2, and DDR4 generally has higher timing numbers than DDR3.
+Yet, DDR4 is faster than DDR3, which is faster than DDR2.
 Weird, right?

-Error Correcting Code (ECC) RAM is a special kind that aims to detect and correct data corruption.
-It’s used in servers where errors in mission critical data could be disastrous, such as personal or financial information stored in RAM while being manipulated in a database.
+Error Correcting Code (ECC) RAM is a special kind of memory module that aims to detect and correct data corruption.
+ECC ram is used in servers where errors in mission-critical data could be disastrous.
+For example, personal or financial information stored in RAM while manipulating a linked database.

-ECC-compatible RAM isn’t supported by the vast majority of consumer motherboards and processors, so unless you’re planning to build a server that specifically requires ECC RAM, you should stay away from it.
+Consumer motherboards and processors don’t usually support ECC-compatible RAM.
+Unless you are building a server that specifically requires ECC RAM, you should stay away from it.

 How Much RAM Do You Need?

-Really, as long as you’ve got the right generation and the right form factor, you can’t go wrong.
+Really, if you have the correct form factor and the corresponding RAM generation, you cannot go wrong.
 Timing and latency do play a role, but capacity is king.
 And when in doubt, more RAM is better than faster RAM .